 Not a week goes by, it seems, without a mass shooting in the USA.
 The world’s oldest democracy also has the highest rate of gun related deaths in the developed world.
 It’s a shocking public safety problem, and it’s caused by the fact that the Constitution of the Unitied States says that the government cannot curtail its citizens’ right to bear arms.
+Many constitutional scholars say that the 2nd Amendment does not really mean that individuals can arm themselves.
+Rather, they say, it simply stops the Federal Government from preventing the formation of militia.
+The authors of that text were, after all, mindful of tyrannies, dictatorships and unchecked state violence.
+Continue reading “On Gun Ownership, Nothing Less Than Repeal of the 2nd Amendment Will Do”

 Thinking about the ‘Bollocks To Nick Griffin‘ video I posted set me reminiscing about the Imagined Village ‘Empire and Love‘ concert I attended in 2010.
 Chris Wood is part of the collective, and before the main event he performed an acoustic set.
 Among the songs was an amazing, chilling song about the killing of Jean Charles De Menezes.
 I did not realise until now that the track is called ‘Hollow Point’ and actually won best song at the 2011 Folk Awards.